kissgyorgy/my-stars/README.md

 ## C# #

+- [JosefNemec/Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
 - [microsoft/garnet](https://github.com/microsoft/garnet) - Garnet is a remote cache-store from Microsoft Research that offers strong performance (throughput and latency), scalability, storage, recovery, cluster sharding, key migration, and replication features.
 Garnet can work with existing Redis clients.
 - [RatScanner/RatScanner](https://github.com/RatScanner/RatScanner) - Rat Scanner a helpful tool for Escape from Tarkov.
 - [akon47/ScreenRecorder](https://github.com/akon47/ScreenRecorder) - ⏺️ A simple recording program with the ability to record screens and audio on your computer.